ebassi/halting_problem/content/gnome/state-of-vala.md

 Luckily, it was on Twitter, so we haven't seen articles on Slashdot and Phoronix and LWN with headlines like "GNOME developer says Vala is dead and will be removed from all servers for all eternity and you all suck".
-At leats, I've only seen a bunch of comments on Reddit about this, but nobody cares about that particular cesspool of humanity.
+At least, I've only seen a bunch of comments on Reddit about this, but nobody cares about that particular cesspool of humanity.

 Sadly, 140 characters do not leave any room for nuance, so maybe I should